Vishal-Pattabiraman/PassWrd-Gene/README.md

-That sounds like a great project!
-Here’s a suggested format for your GitHub post to showcase your password generator website:

 Password Generator Website
 Welcome to my Password Generator website!
 This web application allows you to create secure, random passwords that include uppercase letters, lowercase letters, numbers, and symbols.